probabl-ai/skore/CONTRIBUTING.md

 Generally the description of a commit should start with a verb in the imperative voice, so that it would properly complete the sentence: "When applied, this commit will [...]".

+### Contributing documentation

+When writing documentation, whether it be online, docstrings or help messages in the CLI and in the UI, we strive to follow some conventions that are listed below.
+These might be updated as time goes on.

+1. Argument descriptions should be written so that the following sentence makes sense: `Argument <argument> designates <argument description>`
+  1. Argument descriptions start with lower case, and do not end with a period or other punctuation
+  2. Argument descriptions start with "the" where relevant, and "whether" for booleans
+2. Text is written in US english ("visualize" rather than "visualise")
+3. In the CLI, positional arguments are written in snake case (`snake_case`), keyword arguments in kebab case (`kebab-case`)
+4. When there is a default argument, it should be shown in the help message, typically with `(default: <default value>)` at the end of the message

 ## Help for common issues

 ### `make build-frontend` doesn't work!